RHS Growing Guides

 Problems

-Melons can be tricky to grow successfully in the UK.
-They are tender and need warm temperatures, ideally 18–25°C (64–77°F) to germinate, thrive and crop well.
-They also require regular watering, especially when flowering and the fruits are swelling.
-Growing melons outdoors can be very unreliable and even in very warm sites results can be disappointing.
-A large tunnel cloche or coldframe is usually essential.
+Melons can be challenging to grow successfully in the UK.
+They are tender and need warm temperatures to germinate, thrive and crop well.
+They also require a regular supply of water, especially when the plants are flowering and the fruits begin to swell.
 For the best chances of a successful crop, grow them in a greenhouse or polytunnel and choose a variety suitable for the UK.

 Melons are closely related to cucumbers, courgettes and pumpkins, and can suffer from many of the same problems, including mosaic virus.
-They enjoy high humidity and are susceptible to red spider mites and powdery mildew if the atmosphere gets too dry.
+They enjoy high humidity and are susceptible to red spider mites if the atmosphere gets too dry.
+Periods of drought stress can make them more susceptible to powdery mildew.
 Also protect young plants from slugs and snails.
 See our guide to courgette problems for more tips.

 Get involved